 Designed from the ground up for local co-op, StarCrossed has a plethora of options to help you play together.
 Friends can split play between the keyboard and a USB controller or close friends can huddle up together for the more intimate “split controller” mode which splits controls between a single controller.
 The keyboard bindings are sufficient but a little fiddly and I would highly recommend playing the game on any controllers you have available.
 Xbox One and PlayStation 4 controllers are supported on PC but Steam Big Picture Mode managed to do a decent job at mapping the various controllers I managed to dig out for testing.
 Just be aware that your mileage with this feature may vary.

 Naturally, the game transitions perfectly on to the Nintendo Switch because of the immediate availability of two controllers.
 The colourful visuals are an excellent fit for the platform and StarCrossed stands out as one of the, if not, the best co-op titles available for the Switch.
 On the other hand, Steam‘s ‘Remote Play Together’ feature is a big win for the PC version of the game, allowing the otherwise local coop only title to be played pretty seamlessly online – without the other player even needing to own the game!
 Outside this, the console and PC versions are otherwise identical so you can be confident you will get the full experience no matter which version you pick up.

-Cute and colourful, StarCrossed is a overall a confident co-op title with a set of excellent visuals, good writing and a diverse cast of playable characters.
-With its few shortcomings only becoming apparent when the more repetitive segments begin to overstay their welcome, the title nevertheless succeeds in crafting a memorable experience that will certainly bring you closer to those you choose to share it with.
+Cute and colourful, StarCrossed is overall a confident co-op title with a set of excellent visuals, good writing and a diverse cast of playable characters.
+Its few shortcomings only become apparent when the more repetitive segments begin to overstay their welcome.
+Nevertheless, the title succeeds in crafting a charming memorable experience which will certainly succeed in its aim to bring you closer to those you choose to share it with.